lucassaldanha/pantheon-onchain-permissioning-demo/README.md

 1. Wait until truffle finishes deploying all the permissioning contracts

 ## Starting the Pantheon Permissioning Management Dapp
-1. If this is the first time you are running the dapp, run `npm install`
+1. Navigate to the Permissioning Smart Contracts project directory (if you aren't already in it)
-1. Run `npm start`
+1. Run `yarn start`
 1. Navigate to `http://localhost:3000/`
 1. Double check that your Metamask is connected to your local node (`http://localhost:8545`)
 1. You should be able to see the Whitelisted Accounts tab with one account whitelisted (your account `0xfe3b557e8fb62b89f4916b721be55ceb828dbd73`)